ndsurgenor/east-street/README.md

   - django-allauth is employed as the means of managing user accounts used for the booking system
   - Jinga/Django templating is used for queries to the database to insert data from it onto the site pages
 - [Heroku](https://heroku.com)
-  - Used as the cloud-based deployement platform for this project
+  - Used as the cloud-based deployment platform for this project
 - [ElephantSQL](https://elephantsql.com)
   - Used as the database hosting service
 - HTML
   - Used as the base coding language for templates and site content
 - [Bootstrap](https://getbootstrap.com/)
-  - Used as the main means of design layout and formatting throghout the site
+  - Used as the main means of design layout and formatting throughout the site
 - CSS
   - Used to modify Bootstrap behaviour where required and create additional custom stylings
 - JavaScript
-  - Used to create a timed automatic-dismisal of on-screen alerts
+  - Used to create a timed automatic dismissal of on-screen alerts

 #### Packages Used
 - [Gitpod](https://gitpod.io) was used to code the site and transfer files between the editor and the repository
 - [GitHub](https://github.com) was used to store the files for this project
-- [Cacoo](https://cacoo.com) was used to develop the wireframe models for the site deisgn
+- [Cacoo](https://cacoo.com) was used to develop the wireframe models for the site design
 - [DBDiagram](https://dbdiagram.io/) was used to create the database diagram
 - [Google Maps](https://www.google.com/maps) was used to create the specific map for the Location page
 - [Google Fonts](https://fonts.google.com/) was used to style the text throughout the site